iancoralogix/terraform-fake-modules/modules/aws/README.md

-# Terraform Fake Modules for Amazon Web Services
+# Terraform Fake Modules for Amazon Web Services (AWS)

-A collection of fake AWS Terraform modules for example purposes when you need to demonstrate module behavior with tools like Terragrunt.
-Don't use these modules for testing, stubbing, or production.
+A collection of fake AWS Terraform modules for example purposes when you need to demonstrate module behavior with tools like [Terragrunt](https://terragrunt.gruntwork.io/).
 See [Terratest](https://terratest.gruntwork.io/) for how to effectively test Terraform.

 ### Requirements